- Why Belong

 |Article Submission Guidelines|

-The Society of Financial Service Professionals publishes nine quarterly Section Newsletters corresponding to the Society's nine Professional Interest Sections.
-The newsletters are a benefit of membership; Society members choose to belong to one or more Sections and receive the corresponding newsletters for those Sections.
+The Society of Financial Service Professionals publishes nine quarterly Section Newsletters corresponding to the Society of FSP's nine Professional Interest Sections.
+The newsletters are a benefit of membership; Society of FSP members choose to belong to one or more Sections and receive the corresponding newsletters for those Sections.

-Society members and other financial professionals are invited to submit articles for possible publication in the Section Newsletters.
+Society of FSP members and other financial professionals are invited to submit articles for possible publication in the Section Newsletters.
 Please note that our policy does not permit us to provide compensation for articles contributed to the newsletter.

 Articles should focus on practical applications of topics and trends within the financial service industry.
 Facts should be objectively presented and properly authenticated.
-The Society will not publish articles that name specific companies or brand names of products, policies, computer software or hardware if the information presented appears to be solely an attempt to market the product or company.
+The Society of FSP will not publish articles that name specific companies or brand names of products, policies, computer software or hardware if the information presented appears to be solely an attempt to market the product or company.

-A manuscript should be submitted to the Editor of the appropriate newsletter, who will review it and work with the appropriate newsletter editor to determine suitability for publication.
-Articles may also be submitted to the Managing Editor (below), who will forward the article to the appropriate Editor.
+A manuscript should be submitted to the Anne Rigney [email@example.com], who will review it and work with the appropriate newsletter editor to determine suitability for publication.
 Articles considered unsuitable for the newsletters will be rejected.
 Authors may be asked to revise their articles to make them acceptable.

-Authors are not required to transfer copyright to the Society, but will be required to sign a release granting the Society permission to publish the article if it is accepted.
+Authors are not required to transfer copyright to the Society of FSP, but will be required to sign a release granting the Society of FSP permission to publish the article if it is accepted.
 We will consider reprinting a previously published article that meets our criteria, provided written permission to reprint it can be obtained from the copyright holder.

 Writing Style.
 Contributors should write clearly, in the third person, and avoid jargon and acronyms.
 Every effort should be made to use inclusive language, avoiding the use of "salesman" or other such gender-specific terms.
-All accepted manuscripts will be edited in the Society's Publications Department.
-The Society's editorial style follows the recommendations of Merriam-Webster's Collegiate Dictionary and the Chicago Manual of Style.
+All accepted manuscripts will be edited by the Society of FSP's Publications Department staff.
+The Society of FSP's editorial style follows the recommendations of Merriam-Webster's Collegiate Dictionary and the Chicago Manual of Style.